-The Dallas Area Rapid Transit (DART) system was organized with the mission to provide safe, secure, reliable and effective rail, Streetcar, bus and paratransit transportation services to its customers.
+The Dallas Area Rapid Transit (DART) system was organized with the mission to benefit the region by providing a sustainable system of innovative, affordable, reliable and safe mobility options for our riders that enhances the quality of life and stimulates economic development.
 Accordingly, safety is a primary concern that affects all levels of DART activities including the operations, maintenance, and administrative functions of the organization.
 All employees and contractors of DART are expected to conduct their duties safely, aimed at preventing, controlling and minimizing undesired events, such as customer or employee injury, equipment or property damage, or degradation to system safety in any DART function.
 Employees and customers are DART's most important assets, and their safety is DART's greatest responsibility.

-While minimizing unsafe conditions in DART's transportation system and facilities is the responsibility of each employee, they are first and foremost the responsibility of DART's management and City of Dallas.
-DART and City of Dallas are fully committed to providing a safe work environment, and safe vehicles, systems, and facilities.
+While minimizing unsafe conditions in DART's transportation system and facilities is the responsibility of each employee, they are first and foremost the responsibility of DART's management.
+DART is fully committed to providing a safe work environment and safe vehicles, systems, and facilities.

-The Federal Transit Administration's (FTA) final rule, 49 CFR Part 673, Public Transportation Agency Safety Plan, became effective on July 19, 2019 requiring applicable transit agencies, such as the City of Dallas, to establish an Agency Safety Plan (ASP) by July 19, 2020 that meets the requirements of 49 CFR Part 673.
+The Federal Transit Administration's (FTA) final rule, 49 CFR Part 673, Public Transportation Agency Safety Plan, became effective on July 19, 2019 requiring applicable transit agencies, such as DART, to establish an Agency Safety Plan (ASP) that meets the requirements of 49 CFR Part 673.
 The ASP must at a minimum:

 - 1. Be signed by the Accountable Executive and approved by the agency's Board of Directors, or an Equivalent Authority. - 2.
 Document the processes and activities related to Safety Management System (SMS) implementation. - 3.
-Include performance targets based on the safety performance measures establishedunder the National Public Transportation Safety Plan. - 4.
+Include performance targets based on the safety performance measures established under the National Public Transportation Safety Plan. - 4.
 Address all applicable requirements and standards set forth in FTA's Public Transportation Safety Program and the National Public Transportation Safety Plan. - 5.
 Establish a process and timeline for conducting annual reviews and updates of the ASP. - 6.
 Include or incorporate by reference an emergency preparedness and response plan or procedures that address, at a minimum, the assignment of employee responsibilities during an emergency, and coordination with Federal, State, regional, and local officials with roles and responsibilities for emergency preparedness and response in the transit agency's service area.

-As DART operates Dallas Streetcar system on behalf of the City and subject to FTA's State Safety Oversight (SSO) Program, as stated in 49 CFR Part 674, DART has developed this ASP in compliance with 49 CFR Part 673 and the Texas Department of Transportation (TxDOT) SSO Agency's Program Standard.
-This ASP replaces the previously established System Safety Program Plan (SSPP) and requires annual review and revision (as necessary) and subsequent approval by the City Council.
-(Please see Appendix XIX) Each of DART's divisions and department management teams are charged with the responsibility of implementing and assuring the success of the ASP.
+As DART operates a light rail system subject to FTA's State Safety Oversight (SSO) Program, as stated in 49 CFR Part 674, DART has developed this ASP in compliance with 49 CFR Part 673 and the Texas Department of Transportation (TxDOT) SSO Agency's Program Standard.
+DART's ASP replaces its previously established System Safety Program Plan (SSPP) and requires annual review and revision (as necessary) and subsequent approval by DART's Board of Directors.
+Each of DART's divisions and department management teams are charged with the responsibility of implementing and assuring the success of the ASP.